techidaily/site-windows11/source/_posts/balancing-audio-dynamics-for-bluetooth-devices.md

 ## 5\.
 Reinstall Bluetooth Driver

  If downloading the latest Bluetooth driver update wasn't helpful, try reinstalling the drivers.
-That way, your computer will[remove all the corrupt drivers](https://www.makeuseof.com/how-to-fix-corrupt-drivers-on-windows-10/) and auto-download and install the befitting drivers.
+That way, your computer will [remove all the corrupt drivers](https://www.makeuseof.com/how-to-fix-corrupt-drivers-on-windows-10/) and auto-download and install the befitting drivers.

  Here's how to reinstall the Bluetooth driver using the Device Manager: